researchmm/SiamDW/README.md

 - :sunny::sunny: We provide a [parameter tuning toolkit](#TUNE-TOOLKIT) for siamese tracking framework.

 ## :+1: Recommendations
+- **Note: Please use the new [code base](https://github.com/researchmm/TracKit).
+This one is no longer maintained.**
-Our paper [Ocean](https://arxiv.org/pdf/2006.10721.pdf) is accepted by ECCV2020.
+- Our paper [Ocean](https://arxiv.org/pdf/2006.10721.pdf) is accepted by ECCV2020.
 Please use our new unified codebase [TracKit](https://github.com/researchmm/TracKit).

 ## Introduction